brews/dlong/README.md

 # dlong
 Prototype framework for projected socio-economic climate damages

+> [!CAUTION]
-This is a prototype.
+> This is a prototype.
 It is likely to change in breaking ways.
-It might delete all your data so don't use it in production.
+It might delete all your data.
+Don't use it in production.

 ## Examples
 ```python